appenmaier/s4hana/docs/rap-cookbook/implement-actions-with-parameters.md

 //highlight-end
 }

-define behavior for ZC_Booking alias Booking
+define behavior for ZC_BookingTP alias Booking
 {
   use update;
   use delete;